Vril: Stage adaptation

-A stage adaptation of the book was written by journalist David Christie Murray and magician Nevil Maskelyne.
+A stage adaptation of the book was written by the journalist David Christie Murray and the magician Nevil Maskelyne.
 The production premiered at Saint George's Hall in London on 2 January 1905.
-Both Nevil Maskelyne and his father John Nevil Maskelyne collaborated on the special effects for the play.
-The play did not meet with success and closed after a run of eight weeks.
+Both Nevil Maskelyne and his father, John Nevil Maskelyne, collaborated on the special effects for the play.
+The play was unsuccessful and closed after a run of eight weeks.